mipimipi/smsync/README.md

 #### <a name="case2"></a>Case 2: Scope has been extended

-I.e. source file type have been added to or exclusions have been removed from the configuration.
+I.e. source file types have been added to or exclusions have been removed from the configuration.
 In this case, a feasible apporoach is to update the change time of the "added" (i.e. added to the scope) source files and directories.
 The next execution of smsync will then update the target accordingly.
 Also here the `find` command can help, but this time in combination with the [touch command](https://linux.die.net/man/1/touch).

 If you have added a conversion rule for WAV files, the following command updates the change time of all WAV files in the source directory tree: